exercism/java/CONTRIBUTING.md

 * Make sure you've followed the [track policies](https://github.com/exercism/java/blob/main/POLICIES.md), especially the ones for exercise added/updated.

 Hopefully that should be enough information to help you port an exercise to the Java track.
-Feel free to open an issue or post in the [Gitter exercism/java room](https://gitter.im/exercism/java) if you have any questions and we'll try and answer as soon as we can.
+Feel free to open an issue or post in the [Building Exercism](https://forum.exercism.org/c/exercism/building-exercism/125) category of the [Exercism forum](https://forum.exercism.org/) if you have any questions and we'll try and answer as soon as we can.

 ## Updating the READMEs